Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 - Arms and front of the legs

 However, melanoma can affect any area of the skin.
-You may not notice melanomas if they appear on areas that are difficult to examine, such as the scalp or back.
+You may not notice melanomas if they appear on areas that are difficult to examine, such as the scalp or back or bottom of the foot.

 Less common sites for melanoma include: